APLMOOC/APLMOOC/docs/course/ch6/part4.md

 ## Selective assignment

-The story does not end there, for any expression that selects from an array can be used on the left-hand side of the assignment.
+The story does not end there, for many expressions that select from an array can also be used on the left-hand side of the assignment.

 ```apl
       M ← 5 5 ⍴ ⍳25